 Clean & Clear

 Established by Evelyn Lauder, the daughter-in-law of Estee Lauder, this brand says they are completely against animal testing.
 They don’t conduct animal testing on their own or by means of any other agencies.
 Instead, they opt for volunteer panels for testing.
 So far, so good.
 But, the products from Clinique has a provision to be animal-tested where it’s needed by the law.

 Estee Lauder is a multinational beauty company which came into existence in 1946.
 It was introduced by entrepreneur Estee Lauder & Joseph Lauder.
 This beauty brand eliminated animal testing 30 years ago.
 But, they agree to animal testing when required by the country’s laws.

 The above-mentioned brands are PETA certified cruelty-free.
 While some of their owned brands do test on animals till date.
-Includes –
+Notable mention:

 - Bobbi Brown